p2pu/learning-about-learning-circles/modules/Learning circles/_posts/2019-01-04-group-prompts.md

 - What was your experience preparing and running a learning circle like from beginning to end?
 - How much time did it take?
 - What would you change next time?
+- How might learning circle differ differ experience in a class?